stackbit-projects/azimuth-78fcb/content/pages/index.md

     background: gray
     title: Latest Posts
 seo:
-  title: Technology for businesses in Dallas Ft Worth El Paso
+  title: Business technology for Dallas-Ft Worth El Paso | MAKIOS®
   description: Great technology should work for you and love your business as much as you.
   extra:
     - name: 'og:type'